eci-store/verbnet-gl/README.md

 1. Expanding VerbNet classes with GL qualia and event structure.
 2. Extracting selectional restrictions.

 To run either of these you first need to get a version of VerbNet, this code was developed for version 3.3 so that's the version you should get.
-Then copy the file `config.sample.txt` to `config.txt` and edit the value of VERBNET_PATH to set the VerbNet directory.
+Then copy the file `config.sample.py` to `config.py` and edit the value of VERBNET_PATH to set the VerbNet directory.

 ### Expanding VerbNet classes